proxymurder/hwrf/README.md

 Laravel backend depends on the mySQL `db` service and Redis `memory` service.
 Vite server is available for development environement through the `laravel` service.

-to install backend dependencies run:
+To install backend dependencies run:

 ```
 docker compose run --rm php composer instal